Size and fit

-The Alpine Sneaker is available for both men’s and women’s sizing.
+The Alpine Sneaker is available for both men and women.
 Most reviews from the male buyers suggest getting half a size up as it runs a little narrow on the forefoot, while most of the women recommend getting it half a size down.
 It all boils down to one’s snug preference.

 Featuring a nylon-suede upper allows flexibility to be worn from the indoors to the outdoors, a signature detail in Merrell’s hiking-inspired sneakers.